yanxi0830/gcloud-tutorial/README.md

 ## STOPPING YOUR INSTANCE

 Please remember to **STOP YOUR INSTANCE** when you are done (by clicking on the stop button at the top of the page).
+If you fail to do so, and leave your instance running for additional days (or weeks) beyond that which you need, you run the risk of exhausting your CS329S credits and incurring personal billing charges.
+In order to avoid this, please be diligent about stopping your instance(s) when you are done using them.

-You can restart your instance and the downloaded software will still be available.
+Restarting your instance does not reset the machine's state: you can restart your instance and any downloaded software will still be available to you.

 ![stop](figs/7-stop/stop1.png)

 You will be charged per hour when your instance is running.
 This includes code development time.
-We encourage you to read up on Google Cloud, regularly keep track of your credits.
+We encourage you regularly check your [Cloud Billing](https://cloud.google.com/billing/docs) so that you know how many credits you have left!

 ## References